Skip to content

 Connect-MicrosoftPlaces

 4. Use the following command to list your buildings.
-From the result pick the PlaceId of the one which you plan to map to the Archilogic floor plan model:
+From the result, pick the PlaceId of the one that you plan to map to the Archilogic floor plan model:

 Get-PlaceV3 -Type Building | Select DisplayName, PlaceId, Type